Join Sophie-stication Nation

 Marriage is a covenant of God’s.
 And if you read the Bible you should know how God feels about covenants.
 A married couple has taken a vow before God, so how dare you come in between what God already has His hands on!
 And then try to excuse your messiness by saying that you being with another man’s husbands is God’s will.
 And then say “Well I will just pray for forgiveness.”

 How about you not do it.
 How about your bridle your flesh and tell your flesh that you will not satisfy it by stepping into sin with another woman’s husband.
-How about you trust and believe that God will bring you, your own husband instead of trying to convince yourself that God has brought you someone else’s husband.
+How about you trust and believe that God will bring you, your own husband instead of trying to convince yourself that God has brought you another woman’s husband.
 God is not going to do that.
 God says do not commit adultery.
 God is not a liar and He is NOT going to go back on His word because you have fallen in “love” with a married man.